How To: Roll Out a New Template

 Step 1: Pick the closest template

-Open Templates and compare:
+Open the public Templates catalog and compare:

-- Policy chain.
+- Policy goals.

 Choose the template that is closest to your operating domain, even if you expect to tune it later.